gfm11/Movie-Budget-Predictor/README.md

 # MySQL Connector
 To properly run the database in the app, you need a local version of our database, and mySQL connector.
-To install mySQL connector, run these commands in your terminal:
+To install mySQL connector and start your mySQL server, run these commands in your terminal:

 pip install mysql-connector-python
 sudo apt update